apache/pulsar/site2/docs/concepts-messaging.md

 #### Failover

 In *Failover* type, multiple consumers can attach to the same subscription.
-A master consumer is picked for non-partitioned topic or each partition of partitioned topic and receives messages.
+A master consumer is picked for non-partitioned topic or for each partition of partitioned topic and receives messages.
 When the master consumer disconnects, all (non-acknowledged and subsequent) messages are delivered to the next consumer in line.

 For partitioned topics, broker will sort consumers by priority level and lexicographical order of consumer name.
-Then broker will try to evenly assigns topics to consumers with the highest priority level.
+Then broker will try to evenly assigns partitions to consumers with the highest priority level.

 For non-partitioned topic, broker will pick consumer in the order they subscribe to the non partitioned topic.

+For example: a partitioned topic has 15 partitions, and 3 consumers.
+Each consumer will be active for 5 partitions.
+Each partition will have 1 active consumer and 4 stand-by consumers.

 In the diagram below, **Consumer-B-0** is the master consumer while **Consumer-B-1** would be the next consumer in line to receive messages if **Consumer-B-0** is disconnected.